IT Careers

 Experience Requirements for Senior Systems Administrators

 First and foremost, aspiring systems administrators mustn’t overlook formal education.
-Many companies posting jobs for senior systems administrators expect to see a bachelor’s degree on an application — certainly an associate’s degree.
+Many companies posting jobs for senior systems administrators expect to see a bachelor’s degree on an application — indeed, an associate’s degree.
 What’s harder to say exactly is what field the degree should be in.

 4 Senior Systems Administrator Tools and Skills You'll Need